Course Number | Time | Location |

 Each exam will be in class on the date indicated on your syllabus.

 Exams will be focused on material covered in the Monday/Wednesday classes.
-Lab material will be assessed by the solo and group projects.
+Lab material will be assessed by the lab exam and statistics project.
 In-class exams are “closed-book” except that you may also bring a \(3''\times5''\) index card with notes to the first exam, and an \(8.5''\times11''\) sheet of paper with notes to the second exam.

 Lab work